-A key insight motivating our work is that current approaches \textit{entangle spatial layout and identity rendering in a single-stage generation process}.
+The key insight motivating our work is that current methods \textit{merge spatial layout and identity rendering in a single-stage generation process}.
 When a diffusion model simultaneously reasons about ``where people should be'' and ``what they should look like,'' it conflates spatial structure with appearance, leading to systematic failures.
-Consider generating three people: without explicit spatial constraints, the model may place multiple faces in overlapping regions, causing identity merging, or generate the same face in different locations, causing duplication.
+Consider generating three people: without explicit spatial constraint, the model may place multiple faces in overlapping regions causing identity merging, or generate the same face in different locations causing duplication.

 \textbf{Our Approach.} We propose \textbf{Ar2Can} (\textit{Architect, Artist and Canvas}), a two-stage framework that disentangles spatial planning from identity rendering.
-As illustrated in \cref{fig:teaser}, the \textbf{Architect} first generates a structured spatial plan--bounding boxes (and optionally pose) specifying where(and how) each person should appear.
+As illustrated in \cref{fig:teaser}, the \textbf{Architect} first generates a structured spatial plan: bounding boxes (and optionally pose) specifying where (and how) each person should appear.
 We design two Architect variants with complementary trade-offs: \textbf{Architect-A} uses Qwen~\cite{qwen2024} with supervised fine-tuning on bounding box prediction (L1 + GIoU losses), providing structured spatial reasoning; \textbf{Architect-B} uses Flux-Schnell~\cite{flux2024} finetuned with reinforcement learning, enabling adaptive planning with human pose.

 The \textbf{Artist} then renders the photorealistic image conditioned on this spatial plan.
 We train a single Artist model, \textbf{Flux-Kontext}, via Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} that works with either Architect variant.
 Critically, we introduce a \textit{spatially-grounded face matching reward} that operates in two stages: (1) Hungarian algorithm matching between expected centroids (from the Architect) and detected face locations, and (2) ArcFace~\cite{deng2019arcface} identity similarity between reference faces and their Hungarian-matched generated counterparts.
 Combined with count accuracy, pose correction and HPSv3 quality rewards~\cite{ma2025hpsv3}, this compositional reward structure ensures faces appear at correct locations \textit{and} match the right identities.